Polycystic kidney disease (PKD) symptoms, treatments & causes

 What causes ADPKD?

-The genetic change that causes ADPKD can sometimes happen on its own during your life, without either of your parents having passed the changed gene to you.
+The genetic change that causes ADPKD can sometimes happen during your life without either of your parents having passed the changed gene to you.
 But this only happens in 1 out of every 10 people with ADPKD.

 What are the symptoms of ADPKD?

 Symptoms usually start when you are between 30 and 50 years old.
+This can vary depending on how many cysts you have and how big they are.
 Symptoms include:

 • Pain in your back and sides